 Thanks for joining sharing the Find Me journey.
 What – and who – will Sky meet when she follows the pull in her heart and her quest for answers, and returns to Bannimor, and the sea…

-Follow my blog for more chapters coming up, or get the whole story now on Amazon for $2.99 USD Kindle and $12.99 USD paperback.
+Read chapter 3 from the drop-down menu above, or get the whole story now on Amazon for $.99 USD for a limited time and $12.99 USD paperback.